tolstenko/coolify-documentation/docs/coolify/installation.md

 :::
 ## Automated
-It will still ask questions and does not overwrite existing configuration, like for Docker Engine.
+It will still ask questions and does not overwrite existing configurations.

 :::tip
 You can use this to reinstall Coolify if something happens to it.
 Existing configuration will be used.